ergo/ziggurat_foundations/README.rst

 The sqlalchemy mixins make all the interactions easy to use in your application and save development time.

+!!!!!
+IMPORTANT !!!!!
+Be cautious about creating your database models directly with sqlalchemy - be sure to at least stamp the database with latest alembic timestamp.
+Generally it is a better idea to use alembic for table creation.

 Example usage:
 --------------